About Westwater Financial, Inc.

 Cindi Brown, Executive Director: Cindi joined Westwater Financial in December of 2014.
 She recently retired from American River Bank as their Vice President of Business Banking in Sonoma County; her expertise in the financial industry makes her a great asset to Westwater.
 Her 40+ years in operations, management, lending, and business development bring a multitude of skills and experience to our company.
 Cindi oversees all aspects of the CDFI operations, including lending, technical assistance, and financial management.
 She will continue to build relationships with community partners, develop strong internal systems, and work directly with clients in preparing loan applications.
 Additionally, she will be underwriting loans and portfolio management.

-Danita “Dani” Doris: Dani brings an array of banking and customer service experience to her position as Loan Officer for Westwater Financial.
+Danita “Dani” Sanchez, Loan Officer: Dani brings an array of banking and customer service experience to her position as Loan Officer for Westwater Financial.
 Dani’s experience as a manager, auditor, and retention manager have added to her skill set and wonderful “people” skill set.
 Dani’s primary responsibility is managing and making loans to our target market.
 Her careful and precise documentation adds to her management and people skill, putting her in the perfect position to help our clients.

-Shellie Ramazzotti, Loan Officer: Shellie has over 23 years experience in Banking Operations and Financial Training.
+Shellie Ramazzotti, Development Services Officer: Shellie has over 23 years experience in Banking Operations and Financial Training.
 She handles Loan Products from Westwater and Financial Literacy Classes.
 She helps members realize their traditional values by learning financial skills that will help each person make informed financial decisions for themselves, their family, and their future.

-Vickie Norris, Administrative & Fiscal Assistant: Born on a farm, Vickie has a strong work ethic and a wide and varied skill set.
+Vickie Norris, Executive Administrative & Fiscal Assistant: Born on a farm, Vickie has a strong work ethic and a wide and varied skill set.
 She is an entrepreneur and has owned a number of successful businesses.
 She has worked as an Administrative Assistant to the owner of a very successful bookstore in San Francisco, an accountant and network administrator for a high-end furniture and textile manufacturer with 22 showrooms, owner of a delivery service, a welcome service, a graphic design service, and a web development service.
 She brings all these skills to Westwater to manage accounting, upgrade presentations and website presence and anything else that may be required.